Organisation and Mandates of the Secretariat

 - visits to the Council of Europe (including on request of national and European members of parliament);

 The Council of Europe is the continent’s leading human rights organisation.
 To raise its profile and maintain its reputation we:

 - have the capability to respond rapidly to political developments and crises at all times;

 - focus on key issues including freedom of expression, the rule of law and judicial reforms in member states as well as combatting discrimination, hate speech, corruption, terrorism and cybercrime;

 - co-ordinate communications of the constituent parts of the organisation .

-The Directorate of Communications is responsible for the Council of Europe’s web design and the content of its main online hub in the official languages English and French.
+The Directorate of Communications is responsible for the Council of Europe’s web design and usability, and the content of its main online hub in the official languages English and French.
 It also maintains the Italian, German and Russian language versions of the hub.

 A media officer posted in Brussels handles communications related to the EU institutions.
 Our services promote public relations with the City of Strasbourg and Paris and handle applications for patronage addressed to the Secretary General.